The Guns of Navarone (film): Cast

-Peter Grant, who had a brief (three films) career as an uncredited extra before becoming music manager of such popular British bands as the Yardbirds, Led Zeppelin and Bad Company, played an uncredited British commando.
+Peter Grant, future music manager of the Yardbirds, Led Zeppelin and Bad Company, played an uncredited British commando.

 Production

-The film was part of a cycle of big-budget World War II adventures that included The Bridge on the River Kwai (1957), The Longest Day (1962) and The Great Escape (1963).
+The film was part of a cycle of big-budget World War II adventures that included The Bridge on the River Kwai (1957), The Longest Day (1962), The Great Escape (1963) and Where Eagles Dare (1968).
 MacLean's novel had been a bestseller and was read by Mike Frankovich, head of Columbia Pictures, who became excited as to its cinematic possibilities.
-He showed it to Carl Foreman, who had written Bridge on the River Kwai and had a producing deal with Columbia, who was not as enthusiastic at first, in part because he knew how difficult making a movie version would be.
+He showed it to Carl Foreman, who had written Bridge on the River Kwai and had a producing deal with Columbia, who was not as enthusiastic at first, in part because he knew how difficult making such a movie version would be.
 Foreman eventually changed his mind and agreed to make the movie.
-The novel had been inspired by the Battle of Leros during the Dodecanese Campaign of World War II but the guns on Leros were 152 mm, not the huge guns described in the book and the film.
+The novel had been inspired by the Battle of Leros, during the Dodecanese Campaign of World War II, but the guns on Leros were 152 mm, not the huge guns described in the book and the film.
+However, they may have been inspired by the four naval 305mm (12 inch) Obukhovskii 12"/52 Pattern 1907 guns, which were 15.85 metres long and installed by the Germans at the Batterie Mirus on the German-occupied island of Guernsey in 1942.
 The screenplay, adapted by producer Carl Foreman, made significant changes from the novel; these included changing the gender of the local resistance fighters and inventing a conflict between Mallory and Andrea.

 Foreman wanted to direct as well, but Columbia refused, insisting on a British director.
 The job went to Alexander Mackendrick (director of The Sweet Smell of Success), who said he "wanted to take what was essentially a typical, action-packed wartime melodrama and give it some pretentious overtones."
-Mackendrick was fired by Carl Foreman a week before shooting started due to "creative differences".
+Mackendrick left the production in March 1960, a week before shooting started, due to an alleged severe back ailment.
+It was later suggested he was fired by Foreman due to "creative differences".
 He was replaced by J. Lee Thompson, in part because star Gregory Peck was impressed by North West Frontier.

 The role played by Niven was originally intended for Kenneth More.
 Foreman had written the part for More, but the head of Rank, John Davis, refused to lend More out for the film.

+Richard Todd claimed that Foreman offered him a role, but Todd turned it down, as he felt the story was "far fetched" and he did not want to be cast in war movies although he had notably appeared as Guy Gibson in The Dambusters (1955) and would go on to play Major John Howard in The Longest Day (1962).